miklevin/MikeLev.in/_posts/2023-05-13-smart-people-read-dumb-people-tell-you-they-did-after-watching-the-movie.md

 where-with-all to do the floating ghost in the machine, or the Noah's Ark, or the nomadic infotech lifestyle, whatever you want to call it.

 This is not a reality most people come willing to.
-People who actually use their technical skills to make money for a living, express themselves, or otherwise do things that matter, eventually run into these issues.
-To everyone else, I'm speaking a foreign language.
+Those of us who actually use their technical skills, you know "hard skills" like carpentry or coding to make money for a living building things, expressing themselves, encoding automated behavior, or otherwise do things that matter, eventually run into these issues.

+Hardware fails.
+The devastating-ness of it hits home.
+In a way the whole Amiga computer platform going away was a version of this.
+It wasn't even particular hardware.
+It was a whole broad category of hardware.
+A platform.

+When I explain this type of thing to people, it's often like I'm speaking a foreign language.
+It took me a long time to realize it, but it's mostly because they only ever use it to play games.
+Once in a blue moon they'll fire up a word processor and write something, but not as a way of life.
 They just don't use tools the same way as professionals.
-They put similar amounts of time into using the exact same equipment, just in different ways.
+They stunningly might put similar amounts of time into using the exact same equipment, just in different ways.
+They've mastered a game and will tell you about hand/eye coordination or problem solving.

-They are consuming other peoples' content instead of making their own.
+But they're not using it to make money, nor even feed their soul in some creative way.
+They're consumers consuming.
+After some amount of time being a reader and creator, there's just a sort of split that happens.
+It's not just readers.
+Many professions have this split, particularly Engineers.
+Their brains just work differently after awhile.
+It's not as dramatic and pronounced with general long-form readers as it is with Engineers, but it's along the same line.
+They are in a different class than the general population of consumers.

+Sure it's a spectrum, but particularly these days with the emotionally manipulative social medias, consumers are mostly just consuming other peoples' content.
 On those rare occasions they do produce content, they prefer platforms that limit you to 280 characters.
-I was tempted to say they're reading other peoples' writing instead of writing their own, but that's not true.
-They don't really read.
-They doomscroll for neurotransmitter hits.
+I was tempted to say they're reading other peoples' writing instead of writing their own, but that's hardly even true.
+Doomscrolling is for neurotransmitter hits.
 And they're not getting compounding returns on their time.
 They're not getting the snowball effect of learning, they're not getting the larger moat around them of Berkshire Hathaway investments.
 They're just getting all riled up.